Ahhhh U.S. I work so much with Americans and get paid a lot in $USD but always get screwed with $USD to $CAD conversions that it makes me annoyed.

 I also did not know what they wanted me to enter for the account holder’s name, and so on, as it would have to go to Questrade (account holder), but as funds for me.

 I did not know if I should enter JP Morgan Chase (therefore domestic bank), but with Questrade as the account name, and then my account number or Questrade account’s number?
 And which SWIFT Code?
 Do I even need one?

 After half an hour I gave up trying to puzzle out how it worked.

 Not worth the hassle.
 Just open a USD$ Bank account based in Canada, where you don’t pay fees or only do one debit a month and be done with this nonsense.

-B) Wire Transfer / SWIFT Method from Transferwise to your Canadian-based USD$ Bank
+B) Wire Transfer / SWIFT Method from Wise to your Canadian-based USD$ Bank

 This one is the only sane method to use out of the two.

-Make sure you have a USD$ bank open at TD or RBC, or somewhere, and transfer the money from Transferwise to them, and then withdraw that money from the USD account to Questrade.
+Make sure you have a USD$ bank open at TD or RBC, or somewhere, and transfer the money from Wise to them, and then withdraw that money from the USD account to Questrade.